History of Villa Therese Catholic Clinic

 In 1937 Archbishop Rudolph Aloysius Gerken of the Archdiocese of Santa Fe, the Sisters of Charity of Cincinnati, and a group of volunteers realized their dream of serving the basic healthcare needs of the less fortunate by founding a clinic in Santa Fe.
 First known as the Catholic Clinic, its mission was to serve primarily children of low-income families.
 Along with generous volunteer physicians, the first staff at the clinic included Sisters of Charity, Sr. Mary Isadore Linden and Sr. Francis Loretto Lopez.

-The Sisters of Charity would direct the clinic at several intervals over the years.
+In 1952 Archbishop Edwin Vincent Byrne placed Catholic Clinic under the patronage of St. Therese of Lisieux and the clinic became known as Villa Therese Catholic Clinic. he Sisters of Charity of Cincinnati would direct the clinic at several intervals over the years.
 In addition, the Medical Mission Sisters and the Handmaids of the Precious Blood of Jemez Springs would also share in this work.

-Services provided varied over the years, but a basic core of sick and well child care has remained a constant.
+As health services and technology have changed over the years, Villa Therese has worked to upgrade our capability while keeping our focus on providing basic, core care of sick and well children constant.
 Villa Therese Catholic Clinic has always relied upon the generosity of local volunteer health care professionals and other non-medical volunteers as well.